eincagle/personal-portfolio/readme.md

 # Portfolio Website

-This is a dark-light contrast website for a portfolio.
+This is a dark-light contrast website for my portfolio.
 It is related to being a web developer, but can be edited to be for any type of portfolio.
 It includes a bit of custom JavaScript for the typewriter effect and uses a script called "Lightbox" for the project modals.

 <img src="./images/screen.png" />